JuDong1214/Pipeline/README.md

 rs12143743
 ```

-but the input file should be in the format of .sumstats.add.txt and looks as follows;
+but the input file should be in the format of .sumstats.add.txt.
+An example follows;
 ```[kaiwang@biocluster ~/]$ cat example/ex1.avinput
 1 948921 948921 T C comments: rs15842, a SNP in 5' UTR of ISG15
 1 1404001 1404001 G T comments: rs149123833, a SNP in 3' UTR of ATAD3C